eoscostarica/eoscr-smart-contracts/eoscrmultsig/README.md

 # Multisignatures example
-Example of Smart contract eoscrmultsig using multisignature,the main propouse of this contract is for explain how multisignature feature works
+Example of Smart contract eoscrmultsig using multisignature,the main propouse of this contract is to explain how multisignature feature works

 # Requeriments: